S I N G E R S O N G W R I T E R

 Emily’s sound is driven forward by her folk roots with influences from indie, pop, alternative soul and Americana.
 Combining powerful vocals, honest song writing and guitar, she has developed a passionate performance experience that speaks honestly of human existence, and releases it with an onstage energy that is both raw and contagious.
 Pulling inspiration from Patty Griffin to Ben Howard, Noah Kahan to India Arie, Emily has concocted her own brand of music that will both open your soul and get you singing your heart out.

 Additionally, Emily is the co-founder of 'Giving Tree,' an artist collective based on cultivating free creativity and inspiring human connection.
 Giving Tree creates performance opportunities to highlight up-and-coming artists, teaming up with companies like the JOEY Restaurants and the Leukemia & Lymphoma Society of Canada to design events and music programs alike, with special emphasis on community outreach.
 Their recent collaboration with 1 Hotel Toronto entitled Warmth for the People was a smash success, raising thousands of dollars and gathering truckloads of winter clothing donations to be distributed to people in need to the Toronto community this past winter.
 Emily is also involved with the global organization Honey Jam, a non-profit centred around giving young, female artists the chance to further themselves in the music industry through education and performance opportunities.
 An alum herself, Emily has been a Honey Jam ambassador since 2018, while recently stepping into leadership by taking on musical arrangement and creative direction for Honey Jam.
-Giving Tree's latest philanthropic project is in collaboration with Jordan Hart on his soon-to-be-released viral song '215 and Counting,' all proceeds of which will be going toward aiding Indigenous communities in need in Canada.
+Giving Tree's latest philanthropic project is in collaboration with Jordan Hart on his viral song '215 and Counting,' all proceeds of which are going toward aiding Indigenous communities in need in Canada.